BG's McElroy wins age division at GO Series event - Bowling Green Daily News

 BG’s McElroy wins age division at GO Series event

-Bowling Green’s Caroline McElroy claimed medalist honors in the girls’ 8 and under (3-hole) division in Thursday’s GO Junior Golf Series event held at Ben Hawes Golf Course in Owensboro.
+Bowling Green’s Caroline McElroy claimed a victory in the girls’ 8 and under (3-hole) division at Tuesday’s GO Junior Golf Series event held at Lakeshore Country Club in Madisonville.

 Email newsletter signup